TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-Perfect, we have a new subdomain!!
-So enter it in the /etc/hosts and proceed to list the website:
+Perfect, we have a new `subdomain`!!
+So enter it in the `/etc/hosts` and proceed to list the `website`:

 <br />